white dot

 Spices: If you have a jar of pumpkin spice on hand, you can use that.
 If not, combine ground cinnamon, cloves, ginger and freshly grated nutmeg.

-While you can buy ground nutmeg, I always buy whole nutmeg and grate the large seed with a zester.
+PRO TIP: While you can buy ground nutmeg, I always buy whole nutmeg and grate the large seed with a zester.
 This allows the natural essential oils to release right into your dish.

 Heat your pellet grill to 350F degrees, using Cowboy Charcoal and Hickory Barbecue Pellets.
 These pellets are not only made with all natural hickory wood, they also include all natural hardwood charcoal, adding an even more authentic flavor.

-Learn more about cooking with wood pellets
+Learn more about cooking with wood pellets.

 This recipe makes enough custard for two pumpkin pies.
 If you only want to make one pie, just use a 15-oz can of pureed pumpkin and half of the remaining ingredients.

-pies filled with pumpkin pie filling.
+two pie shells filled with pumpkin pie filling

 Once the pumpkin pie filling is whisked together, pour it into two unbaked pie shells that have been placed in pie pans.
 If you’re talented at making the fancy fluted edges, good on ya!
 My pie edging skills are not super…but my pies still taste good, so I give myself a pass.